galenguyer/k8s/README.md

 ## kubernetes, for real

-give all your masters and workers static ips with pfsense
+give all your masters and workers static ips that match your haproxy config with pfsense

 set all the hostnames to the correct values with `hostnamectl set-hostname` and editing `/etc/hosts` with `sed -i "s/k8s-template/$HOSTNAME/g" /etc/hosts`